Siyar Bahadurzada

 Siyar Bahadurzada (سیار بهادرزاده; born 17 April 1984) is a retired Afghan-born Dutch mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship, making him the first Afghan to compete in the promotion.
 He currently works as an instructor for Evolve MMA in Singapore.
 A professional competitor since 2001, he had also competed for World Victory Road, RINGS, and for Shooto, in which he held the title of Shooto Middleweight Champion.

 Background

 Bahadurzada was born in Kabul, Afghanistan, on 17 April 1984.
+He and his family moved to The Netherlands in 1999.

 Mixed martial arts career

 Early career

 Bahadurzada trained under the Golden Glory association based in the Netherlands.

 Siyar then signed a 4-fight contract with Strikeforce, but like many of the Golden Glory team signed to the organization, his promotional debut was delayed.
 Siyar gave an interview for Strikeforce, which can be heard on his Facebook profile.
 Bahadurzada waited for a fight from Strikeforce but never acquired a visa.
 He later commented in January 2011 on the scenario and expressed displeasure, saying he would never fight for the promotion.